-Uniform complaint procedures shall also be used when addressing complaints alleging failure to provide textbooks and instructional materials, teacher vacancies or mis-assignments, facilities that pose an emergency or urgent threat to the health or safety of pupils or staff, as required by the Williams Settlement, and high school exit examination intensive instruction and services for those pupils who do not pass the California High School Exit Examination by the end of grade 12, as required by the Valenzuela Settlement (AB 347 [2007]).
+Uniform complaint procedures shall also be used when addressing complaints alleging failure to provide textbooks and instructional materials, teacher vacancies or mis-assignments, or facilities that pose an emergency or urgent threat to the health or safety of pupils or staff, as required by the Williams Settlement.

 The Board acknowledges and respects pupil and employee rights to privacy.
 Discrimination complaints shall be investigated in a manner that protects the confidentiality of the parties and the integrity of the process.
-This includes keeping the identity of the complainant confidential except to the extent necessary to carry out the investigation or proceedings, as determined by the superintendent or designee on a case-by-case basis.
-[5CCR 4621]
+This includes keeping the identity of the complainant confidential except to the extent necessary to carry out the investigation or proceedings, as determined by the superintendent or designee on a case-by-case basis [5 CCR §4621].

 The Board prohibits retaliation in any form for the participation in complaint procedures, including but not limited to the filing of a complaint or the reporting of instances of discrimination.
-Such participation shall not in any way affect the status, grades or work assignments of the complainant.
-[5CCR 4621]
+Such participation shall not in any way affect the status, grades or work assignments of the complainant [5 CCR §4621].